Druidblack/jellyfin_ratings/README.md

 # 🔥 Jellyfin ratings V2🔥
+**Corrections have been made only to the conversion, which I recommend to install through the JavaScript Injector Plugin**

 **Differences between the second version and the first:**

 1. Getting more ratings and additional certifications from Metacritic and Rottentomates sites